rapidez/docs/src/3.x/extending.md

 ```

 ::: tip Alternatives to Magento's CMS functionalities
-Have a look at the [CMS packages](packages.md#cms)!
+Take a look at the [CMS packages](packages.md#cms)!
 :::

 ## Routes

-You can add any additional routes just "the Laravel way", check out the [Laravel routing docs](https://laravel.com/docs/11.x/routing).
-Additionally Rapidez adds a handy `store_code` route middleware so you can create routes for specify stores:
+You can add any additional routes just "the Laravel way".
+Check out the [Laravel routing docs](https://laravel.com/docs/11.x/routing).
+Additionally, Rapidez adds a handy `store_code` route middleware, so you can create routes for specific stores:

 ```php
 Route::middleware('store_code:YOUR_STORE_CODE')->get('customroute', function () {
     //
 });
 ```

-Alternatively you can create a custom routes file if you've multiple routes specific for a store within your `RouteServiceProvider`
+Alternatively, you can create a custom routes file if you have multiple routes specific to a store within your `RouteServiceProvider`:

 ```php
 Route::middleware(['web', 'store_code:YOUR_STORE_CODE'])
     ->group(base_path('routes/YOUR_STORE_CODE.php'));